 A gas water heater cannot operate properly without the correct amount of air for combustion.
-Do not install in a confined area such as a closet, unless you provide air as shown in the "Locating The New Water Heater" section.
+Do not install in an enclosure such as a closet, unless you provide air as required by B149.1 Natural Gas and Propane Installation Code.
 Never obstruct the flow of ventilation air.
 If you have any doubts or questions at all, call your gas supplier.
 Failure to provide the proper amount of combustion air can result in a fire or explosion and cause death, serious bodily injury, or property damage.